ASHISH26940/toogoodto/README.md

 # To-good-clone

-A clone of a awwarded with a twist to its design .
+A clone of an awwarded website with a twist to its design.